-Dr. Gale's Anodyne Opium, T is a fact well known, that many people are accustomed to buy and use without the advice a physician, many of the preparations of Opium, as Laudanum, Paregoric.
-Bateman's Drops, Godfrey's Cordial and the like.
-The effect of these medicines is generally known and while they are admitted to possess Anodyne and sedative properties not to be dispensed with, they are still liable to serious objections in many cases and doubtless are often mischievous in their The new chemical preparation, now submitted to the public, is believed to possess all their virtues and even more, without being chargeable with their bad effects-neither is this opinion hastily founded, nor based on limited experience-after a trial of some years in which this remedy has been placed in the hands of eminent physicians, and tried indeed under every variety of circumstance, and in all appropriate cases of disease, it is still believed to stand unrivalled, not only for its rare medicinal varieties as a preparation of Opium, but for the sfety with which it may be administered.
-B. A. FAHNESTOCK, HULL & CO., New York, Proprietors.
+Dr. Gale's Anodyne Opium, T is a fact well known, that many people are accustomed to buy and use without the advice of a physician, many of the preparations of Opium, as Laudanum, Paregoric, Bateman's Drops, Godfrey's Cordial and the like.

+The effect of these medicines is generally known and while they are admitted to possess Anodyne and so lative properties not to be dispensed with, they are still liable to serious objections in many cases and doubtless are often mischievous in their

+The new chemical preparation, now submitted to the public, is believed to possess all their virtues and even more, without being chargeable with their bad effects-neither is this opinion hastily ounded, nor based on limited experience-after a trial of some years in which this remedy has been placed in the hands of eminent physicians, and ried indeed under every variety of circumstance, and in all appropriate cases of disease it is still believed to stand unrivalled, not only for its rare nedicinal varieties as a preparation of Opium, but for the sfety with which it may be administered.

+B. A. FAHNESTOCK, HULL & CO.,

+New York, Proprietors.
 Also, sold by WILLIAMS & HAYWOOD, and Druggists generally.
 Price 25 cents per bottle.
+July 26, '53.
 FALL TRADE---1853.
-BOOTS AND SHOES.
-THE GREAT RIVALRY OR.